joshuapearson/tucson-josh/content/posts/decisive-moment-trail/index.md

 Drawing the camera simply involves holding down a button and sliding the plate out of the clip.
-If you have a small lens on, this can be done single-handed, but with a 70-200 this is a two-hand job.
+If you have a small lens on, this can be done single-handed, but with a 70-200 it's a two-hand job.
 Similarly, mounting the camera in the clip just requires sliding the plate back into place.
 It's a quick and reliable.

 My trek through Torres del Paine put the system to the test and I came out a complete convert.
 There was rarely a moment when I wasn't prepared to document the details of the journey.
-This was the most comfortable that I've ever been carrying a camera while trekking.
+This was the most comfortable that I've ever been while carrying a camera in the field.
 As a result, I also think that I was able to create images that were more meaningful for me and for my comrades.

 ![What lies at the rainbow's end?](images/DSC07616.jpg)
 ![A well-earned hydration break, Torres del Paine](images/DSC07679.jpg)

 Can something as seemingly minor as a camera carrying system change the way you photograph the world?
 Maybe.
-I know that for me it has allowed me to be far more engaged photographically while trekking.
-Over the past two years I have changed the way that I approach my travel photography.
+In my case it has allowed me to be far more engaged photographically while trekking.
+Over the past two years I've changed the way that I approach my travel photography.
 I'm sure that this isn't solely due to equipment, but I do think the gear has enabled me to strive for more decisive moments in my work.